 Flying and Crawling Insects

-Protect vegetables leaves from flying and crawling insects by covering them with gauze.
+Protect vegetable leaves from flying and crawling insects by covering them with gauze.
 Find it at garden centers or online retailers.

 One of the advantages of building a raised bed is to create an environment with great soil -- something that is not often found in the ground where we live.
 It's kind of like starting out fresh, with new, clean soil and amendments to grow an abundance of vegetables and flowers.
 You can use planting mix or topsoil, and some places will deliver it.